kottans/mock-repo/README.md

 ﻿# Hi kottans!
-I'm Konstiantyn and i will work for you soon
+I'm Konstiantyn and i will work for you soon.

 ## Hello, everybody!